Phillip-Lisun/chatroom/README.md

 3. Text Message Position.
 Text messages that you send will appear in a dark brown on the right of the chatbox.
 Text messages recieved from other users or the server will appear in a lighter color on the left side of the chatbox.
 4. Messages from the Server when a user is kicked, leaves, banned, joins, or is made admin.

+i cannot get your site to load. it says "cannot get /" please submit regrade